 It is great to be a DIY enthusiast, the joy of being able to do something more complicated by yourself is very important to every person's self-esteem.
-Colouring the walls of your home, or making a decoration from the old unusable material is a good way to start DIY-ing, but certain procedures might be better left to professionals.
+Colouring the walls of your home, or making a decoration from old unusable material is a good way to start DIY-ing, but certain procedures might be better left to professionals.
 A good example is parquet floor sanding and restoration.

 DIY Floor Sanding, Why Not?

 This is not just about parquet sanding but for the floor restoration as a whole.
-Patience is a trait which not everyone possesses and time is a luxury not everyone can afford.
+Patience is a trait that not everyone possesses and time is a luxury not everyone can afford.
 Besides, while many of us won’t admit it, more than a few among us simply lack the will to see some tasks to their completion.
 We grow bored or discouraged or find some excuse not to proceed.
-Floor sanding can be painful and costly, especially to those who have never attempted something similar before.
+Floor sanding can be painful and costly, especially for those who have never attempted something similar before.
 Try it at your own risk but if you do, give it your best.
 Unfortunately, we have seen many DIY projects which were left abandoned at some point and only made our work harder later on.

 Straight and Across or Diagonal Sanding?

 To sand a floor properly, you must understand the nature of the wood.
 Let’s begin with the basics.
 What is grain?
 According to Wikipedia, the longitudinal arrangement of wood fibres.
 The first thing anyone entering the field of floor restoration learns is to follow the grain of the wood when sanding.